octimot/StoryToolkitAI/README.md

 **StoryToolkitAI is a film editing tool that can help editors work more efficiently by automatically transcribing audio and allowing them to search transcripts semantically with the help of AI.**

-The tool works locally, independent of any editing software, but it's also functions as a Davinci Resolve Studio 18 integration via API.
+The tool works locally, independent of any editing software, but it also functions as a Davinci Resolve Studio 18 integration via API.
 It is using OpenAI Whisper for speech-to-text, sentence transformers for semantic search and a few other AI technologies to get stuff done.